 - Distribute the appropriate marketing materials once a Non-Disclosure Agreement (NDA) has been signed.

-- Engage all interested parties by the terms of the to set out the bidding and timetable parameters.
+- Engage all interested parties by the terms of the process letter4 to set out the bidding and timetable parameters.

 - Co-ordinate correspondence, information requests and meetings with potential purchasers.

 Present indicative offers and negotiate heads of terms

 - Receive and present all indicative offers to show the relative merits of each one and decide on a purchaser to select as the preferred party.

 - Negotiate and agree heads of terms5 with the preferred party and enter into a period of exclusivity.

 The teaser supplies just enough information to entice the buyer into wanting to know more.
 It showcases top line information such as the company’s product or services, its unique selling points, industry overview, ownership structure, potential areas of growth, and high-level financials.

 4. Process letter

 The process letter outlines the basis on which bidders may make an offer.